 - Regional Centers for Learning on Evaluation and Results (CLEAR) (external website)

-ODE became a member of the International Initiative for Impact Evaluation (3ie) in October 2009, contributing $2.2 million over two years.
+ODE became a member of the International Initiative for Impact Evaluation (3ie) in October 2009.
 3ie was formed in June 2008 to fill the ‘evidence gap’ in development policy.

 The Evaluation Gap